tmikoss/openlayers-rails/README.md

-# Openlayers::Rails
+# openlayers-rails

 [OpenLayers](http://openlayers.org/) library packed for use in Ruby on Rails asset pipeline.
+Currently includes OpenLayers version 2.12

 ## Installation